When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 The Benefits of Encouragement Icon

-When we use words of encouragement for kids, we are doing so much more than saying something nice.
+When we use words of encouragement for kids, we do more than say something nice; we mold their character.

-• Laying the groundwork for a lifetime of more positive relationships.
+• Relationship Skills: It lays the groundwork for positive future relationships.

-For your children to reap the benefits of words of encouragement, you need to use the right words in the right way, at the right time.
+However, there is a catch.
+You can’t just randomly shout “Good job!” and expect results.
+For your children to truly benefit, you need to use the right words at the right time.

 How to Encourage Kids with Words